-Have you ever found yourself staring blankly at the FICA tax information on your pay stub, and wondered how that impacts your future retirement benefits?
+Have you ever found yourself staring blankly at the FICA tax information on your pay stub, and wondered how it impacts your future retirement benefits?
 You’re not alone.

 Untangling the confusing aspects of Social Security benefits can be a daunting task, especially since you won’t get much case-specific advice from the Social Security Administration.
 From researching your options to hiring a professional, use all the strategies and resources available to make this important financial decision easier.

-To help get you started, we compiled a list of some little-known Social Security benefits that can make a big difference in your retirement income.
+To help you get started, here’s a list of some little-known Social Security benefits that can make a big difference in your retirement income.

 The Bankrate Daily